 Design and Technology establishes a foundation for university, and may lead to careers in industrial design, architecture, graphic design, engineering, information technology, advertising, marketing and business management.
-This subject gives advanced standing in a number of certificate and diploma courses at TAFE NSW.
+This course gives advanced standing in a number of certificate and diploma courses at TAFE NSW.

-For additional subject information, please contact Mrs Tracy Mackenzie, Head Teacher TAS.
+For additional course information, please contact Ms Tracy Mackenzie, Head Teacher TAS.